-Securities Offered by the Selling Shareholder Up to 187,500,000 ordinary shares represented by 37,500,000 ADSs Ordinary Shares Outstanding Prior to this Offering 99,739,786 Ordinary Shares Ordinary Shares Outstanding Immediately After this Offering 287,239,786 Ordinary Shares Our ADSs Each ADS represents five of our ordinary shares, value NIS 0.01.
-The depositary will hold ordinary shares underlying our ADSs.
+Securities Offered by the Selling Shareholder Up to 108,000,000,000 Ordinary Shares represented by 10,000,000 ADSs Ordinary Shares Outstanding Prior to this Offering 9,769,904,346 Ordinary Shares Ordinary Shares Outstanding Immediately After this Offering 117,769,904,346 Ordinary Shares Our ADSs Each ADS represents ten thousand eight hundred (10,800) of our Ordinary Shares.
+The depositary will hold Ordinary Shares underlying our ADSs.
 You will have rights as provided in the deposit agreement among us, the depositary and owners and beneficial owners of ADSs from time to time.
 To better understand the terms of our ADSs, you should carefully read the "Description of American Depository Shares" section of this prospectus.
 You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
-Use of proceeds We may receive up to \$15.0 million aggregate gross proceeds under the SEPA, part of which may be used to repay Yorkville for outstanding indebtedness.
-Yorkville agreed to fund \$3.0 million as Pre-Paid Advances (as defined in the SEPA) of the \$15.0 million available under the SEPA.
-We have received the first Pre-Paid Advance in the aggregate principal amount of \$1,000,000.
-The second Pre-Paid Advance in the aggregate principal amount of \$1,000,000 shall be advanced on the filing of the initial Registration Statement and the third Pre-Paid Advance in the aggregate principal amount of \$1,000,000 shall be advanced to the Company on the second trading day after the effectiveness of the initial Registration Statement.
+Use of proceeds We will not receive any of the proceeds from sales by the Selling Shareholder.
+However, we may receive up to \$50 million aggregate gross proceeds under the SEPA, part of which may be used to repay Yorkville for outstanding indebtedness under the promissory note in the principal amount of \$1,500,000 under the SEPA.
 As of the date of this prospectus, we are unable to estimate the actual total amount of proceeds that we may receive under the SEPA, as it will depend on a number of factors, including the frequency and prices at which we issue ordinary shares to Yorkville, market conditions and the trading price of our Ordinary Shares and ADSs, our ability to meet the conditions set forth in the SEPA, and determinations by us as to the appropriate sources of funding for our company and our operations.
 We expect to use the net proceeds that we receive from issuances of our ADSs to Yorkville, if any, under the SEPA to repay indebtedness to Yorkville and for working capital and general corporate purposes.
 See "Use of Proceeds."